pchery/viz_hw1_parallel_coordinates/README.md

 * Future work:

-Given more time, we would like to be able to highlight a row of the data by clicking on any part of one of the lines.
+Given more time, we would like to add the ability to highlight a row of the data by clicking on any part of one of the lines.
+In order to implement this feature, we would need to create a row class and an array to hold all of the rows of the table.
+This would facilitate the selection and isolation of a specific row.